 2. SEGWAY: If you’re looking for more speed, you’ll love zipping through the French capital on a Segway, a motorized chariot you navigate along the sidewalks with the help of an experienced guide.
 Fat Tire Tours begins each tour with a very thorough orientation of the Segway.
 For safety reasons, no little ones allowed and adults must accompany older kids 12 to 17 years old.
 It’s got to be the coolest way to see Paris!

-3. HOT AIR BALLOON: Yep!
-You can soar high over Paris in a hot-air balloon.
+3. HOT AIR BALLOON: Soar high over Paris in the world’s biggest hot-air balloon!
 Le Ballon de Paris has a montgolfière waiting for you in the Park André Citroen.
 Blast straight up 150 meters for an eye-popping aerial view of the French capital.
 But, don’t forget to check the weather forecast first!

 4. TRAIN or TRAM: For some retro fun, take le Petit Train which weaves through the picturesque streets of the charming Montmartre neighborhood, once home to the likes of Picasso and Modigliani.
 Or, jump onto a funicular (tram) with a breathtaking view as it transports you up the hill to the foot of the Basilica of Sacre Coeur in less than 2 minutes.
 Then, buy a yummy crêpe and sit on the steps of the Sacre Coeur.
 And, don’t forget to have your caricature done by one of the many artists set up in the café-lined square at Place du Tertre.